tssavita/notes-on-books-I-read/how-to-win-friends-and-influence-people-in-the-digital-age/part-3-how-to-merit-and-maintain-others-trust.md

     * The second kind of agreement is two people taking a liking to the same thing.
 * The more early yeses we get, the more likely we are to succeed in the future.
 * _Access affinity as early as possible_

+### Surrender Credit

+* The worst quality in a leader is taking credit when things go well and blaming others when they don't.
+* While it's easy to see that we want credit for successes, for which we labored, claiming it forcefully will send people scurrying in the other direction.
+* The principle suggested here is not that of martyr syndrome, where you want to surrender spotlight and claim the spotlight subtly.
+Instead, it is that you know that your a far better person than the people around you.
+* Surrendering the credit is a way of life in which you like to put the other person in front you as a way of showing your gratefulness for the value they bring in your life.
+* Inherent in this principle of surrendering the credit to someone else is reciprocity.
+* In the long run, no one remembers things like whose idea it was, except for the originator.
+People only remember how magnanimous you were.
+* The more you surrender your credit, the more people will remember you and you will end up getting credit.

+### Engage with Empathy

+* In an age bent on self-promotion, we seldom take the time to consider how someone else might feel in any given situation.
+* Today there is little excuse for misunderstanding or overlooking another person's perspective.
+If a person is important to you in some way, every second spent understanding her perspective, is a second well spent.